opconWizard/opcon-docs/docs/operations/status-change-commands.md

 - **Hold Schedule**: Suspends the processing of the identified schedule(s).
 All currently running jobs continue to process to completion, but no new jobs on the schedule(s) start.
 If there are subschedules under the selected schedule and they are in a status of Waiting or In Process, those subschedules are placed in a status of Parent Hold.
-- **Release Schedule**: Releases the identified schedule(s) from a [Held]{.skd-job-statuses} state.
+- **Release Schedule**: Releases the identified schedule(s) from a Held state.
 Jobs on the schedule(s) continue     processing from the point where they were stopped.
 If there are subschedules under the defined schedule and they are in a status of [Parent Hold]{.skd-job-statuses}, those subschedules will also be     released.
 - **Start Schedule**: Overrides the identified schedule's start